U.S. flag

 Suggestive Findings

-Hereditary dRTA should be suspected in individuals with the following clinical, laboratory, and radiographic features.
+Hereditary dRTA should be suspected in probands with the following clinical, laboratory, and imaging findings and family history.

 • Sensorineural hearing loss